 Increasing health care cost has been the subject of public discourse for years.
 Costs have a major effect on the health care system.
 Higher costs lead to lower accessibility of health care services.
 Higher costs also lead to lower coverage of health care insurance.
 Also, with higher costs, higher quality of health care is not guaranteed.
 Thus, critics and analysts are focusing their attention on major reforms that address quality and cost concerns in the health care system.
 One of these possible major reforms is free market health care.
-At present, there are ongoing debates on the implementation of free market health care.
+At present, ongoing debates on the implementation of free market health care tackle issues regarding the potential benefits as well as risks of the reform.
+Such a reform presents opportunities for improving the healthcare system, but also brings risks that could potentially worsen the system.

 What is Free Market Health Care?